The Narrow Corner (film)

 The Narrow Corner is a 1933 American pre-Code drama film directed by Alfred E. Green and starring Douglas Fairbanks Jr., Patricia Ellis and Ralph Bellamy.
 It is an adaptation of Somerset Maugham's 1932 novel The Narrow Corner.
 It was remade in 1936 as Isle of Fury.

 The film's sets were designed by the art director Robert M. Haas.

-Synopsis
+Plot

 A fugitive Englishman, wanted for murder, ends up in the Dutch East Indies.